ryancontento/blog/ryancontentoblog/content/posts/blazor-component-lifecycle.md

 ## Final Thoughts

 This was far from a comprehensive breakdown of the component lifecycle, but I hope this helps clear up the basics.
-These life cycle methods are vital to effectively creating components that work flawlessly together.
+These lifecycle methods are vital to effectively creating components that work flawlessly together.
 If you have any questions, comments, or requests for covering specifics, please feel free to reach out [here](<[https://ryancontento.dev/#contact](https://ryancontento.dev/#contact)>).